 Of course, the elephant in America’s living room at the time, and source of much of the nation’s angst, was the very real war going on in Vietnam.
 Our town, like so many other places across the country, had patriotically sent their sons “over there,” but sadly, an increasing number of them weren’t coming home.
 But I was too young to worry about the dreaded draft notice yet, and I couldn’t make much sense of it anyway.

-awkward world of post-puberty ‘boy’s life’.
-Over the course of a few short years, I’d evolved from science-fair kid with a crew cut, to a mop top teen, tie-dying t-shirts on
+In the late 60s I was in the thick of that awkward age of early teen hood and still learning to navigate the perils of post-puberty ‘boy’s life’.
+Over the course of a few short years, I’d evolved from science-fair kid with a crew cut, to a mop top teen, tie-dying t-shirts on the back porch.
+And the most challenging part of the teenage gauntlet lay just ahead, because I was about to partake in that great social experiment called high school.

 In the fall of 1969, I was a fifteen-year-old freshman at the newly opened Summerville